pnts/methodandmatter/source/writing/essays/working-with-strengths.html.md

 olink: "/words-make-worlds"
 ---

-Hello!
-This is [_Words Make Worlds_](https://methodandmatter.com/words-make-worlds) Issue 3.
-You are receiving this newsletter because somewhere along the way you decided to learn more about the Coaching Leadership Style.
-If you've changed your mind and are no longer interested, you can easily unsubscribe at the bottom of this email.
-If you are still here then keep reading because this week we are learning about the importance of a strengths-based approach to developing your coaching skills.

-## The Idea

 Each of us has a unique way of engaging with the world that influences what holds our attention, gets us excited, creates meaning, and gives purpose.
 It shines through in our personality, shapes our leadership style, and can also be a foundation for coaching.

 Values and strengths are two ways to describe or encapsulate this uniqueness.
 Values reflect what we care about and strengths are an expression of what comes naturally.
 Knowing and living our values is an important part of how we show up in leadership and life, and leaning on our strengths can be an accelerant for development and transformation.